 What’s more—and you might be sensing a theme by now—skipping the gadgets at night will do wonders for your sleep routine.
 In fact, one recent study found that the blue light they emit is sort of the caffeine equivalent of the device world: They boost alertness and stave off fatigue.
 And you wouldn’t down a cup of coffee an hour before bedtime, would you?

 Fall is not too hot and not too cold.
 In other words, the perfect time of year to keep your bedroom’s temperature comfortable simply by leaving the windows open.
 Do so, and you’ll slash your home’s CO2 output by more than 20 pounds a month.
 (Not to mention save up to 5% on your monthly energy bill.)

 And if you’re too chilly?
 Believe it or not, the ideal sleeping temperature is between 60 and 67 degrees, with temps on the colder end being linked to deeper sleep.
 But if you’re shivering at the thought, just throw on an extra blanket before turning in.

 Conk out on an eco-friendly mattress.

 You knew this one was coming, right?
 Considering that we spend nearly a third of our lives in bed, it makes an awful lot of sense to keep gnarly chemicals like formaldehyde and flame retardants (yum!) from wafting out of your mattress and into your lungs—and the surrounding environment.

-And while it might not be a change you can make this very night, finding the right eco-friendly mattress for you (and at a reasonable price, no less), is easier than ever.
-See for yourself!
+And while it might not be a change you can make this very night, finding the best mattress for you and the environment (and at a reasonable price, no less), is easier than ever.